nadiamariduena/python-intro-2024-privat/z_PYgame/z_VECTOR2_multiplication_DELTA_.md

 ### 1. 🫐 Control the Speed:

   You are making sure the game doesn’t run faster than 60 frames per second.

+  - - This is useful to keep the game speed consistent on different computers.

+### 2. 🫐 Measure Elapsed Time:

+  You’re finding out how much time has passed since the last frame.